Miss South Africa 2017

-Miss South Africa 2017, the 59th edition of the Miss South Africa Pageant was held on Sunday, March 26, 2017 at the Sun City Superbowl.
+Miss South Africa 2017 was the 59th edition of the Miss South Africa pageant, held at the Sun City Superbowl in Rustenburg, on March 26, 2017.

 It was simulcast as a live broadcast on M-Net and Mzansi Magic.
 Twenty six semi-finalists from different provinces were selected from over nine hundred women who entered, but only 12 finalists competed for the crown.
 Demi Leigh Nel-Peters emerged victorious and was named as Miss SA 2017 at the conclusion of the 2 hour event.
 Demi-Leigh represented South Africa at Miss Universe 2017 and was crowned as the new Miss Universe.
 Her 1st princess Adè van Heerden competed at Miss World 2017, finishing in Top 10.

 Judges

-Six celebrity judges, from the industries of fashion, sport, pageants and entertainment, together with a public vote decided the winner of Miss South Africa 2017.
+Six celebrity judges, from the industries of fashion, sport, pageantry and entertainment, together with a public vote, decided the winner of Miss South Africa 2017.